aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Parameter
      - Description

+   * - First frame
+     - Used to remove traces start at or before the first frame.
+Set to zero to disable.

+   * - Last frame
+     - Used to remove traces end at or after the last frame.
+If negative the actual last frame ``t`` in the data is identified and all traces ending above ``t + last frame`` are removed.
+Set to zero to disable.

    * - Min size
      - The minimum number of localisations in a track.
 Use this to exclude single localisations or short tracks.
 The residence time histogram is computed using the track duration beyond this minimum threshold.